mdditt2000/openshift-4-7/enviroment/migration/migration.md

 ]
 ```

-CIS will create a tenant on the BIG-IP names base-tenant_AS3.
-This will be removed in Step 3
+**Note** CIS will create a new tenant on the BIG-IP called base-tenant_AS3.
+In my example that tenant is openshift_AS3.
+All the virtual configuration will no be configured in the new tenant.
+This is temporary and will be resoled in Step 3.

 ## Step 3

 Upgrade to CIS 2.1.x and remove the _AS3 partition.
 No change in the CIS arguments is required.
 Just a CIS version and AS3 update.
 Use CIS 2.1.1 with AS3.21

+* Install AS3-21 which the correct version for CIS 2.1.1

+Migration from CIS 1.x to CIS 2.x is now complete.
+CIS has also removed the base-tenant_AS3 configuration.

 # Removing of _AS3 partition

-As mentioned above uses using CIS 2.x with Ingress or Routes with agent AS3, CIS 2.1 will use the CIS base partition.

-# CIS and AS3 support schema versions

-CIS 2.1 support AS3-20 and below.
-If using AS3-21 please update CIS with the following patch specified in Github issue https://github.com/F5Networks/k8s-bigip-ctlr/issues/1433
+For Ingress and Routes, CIS 2.1 no longers requires the base-tenant_AS3 tenant.
+When upgrading to CIS 2.1 the _AS3 will be removed.